moreiracodes/DIO-AWS-Serverless/README.md

 Troubleshooting took a while until I understood how to trace logs in the AWS ecosystem with CloudWatch, but I finally got it!

-I don't know why, but the set permissions to write on DynamoDB weren't attached, so I set them manually in the IAM console, and it ran as expected.
+I don't know why, but the permissions to write on DynamoDB that were set on serverless.yml weren't attached.
+So, when an insert (putItem) was requested, the API response was okay, and no issues were shown to the user.
+Then, manually, I set the permissions in the IAM console, and it ran as expected.